 NYPD sergeant faces charges for throwing cooler at fleeing suspect who died after being knocked off motorcycle

-NEW YORK - An NYPD sergeant now faces charges after allegedly hurling a cooler at a suspect who was fleeing police on a motorcycle.
+NEW YORK - An NYPD sergeant was indicted and arrested Tuesday on manslaughter charges after video shows him throwing a cooler at the head of a 30-year-old man, causing him to die during an alleged drug bust last August in the Bronx.

+Tensions outside the courthouse were high.
+There have been minor clashes between supporters of the victim's family and police.
+The case brings out a lot of emotion for the the family and the community, as Tuesday also marks exactly five months since Eric Duprey died from blunt force trauma to the head.

-Erik Duran, 36, is charged with manslaughter, criminally negligent homicide and assault in the death of Eric Duprey.
+NYPD Sgt.
+Erik Duran, 36, was arraigned on manslaughter, criminally negligent homicide and assault charges in the courtroom Tuesday.
+Dozens of police officers filled the courtroom and lined the hallways to show their support for Duran.

-Police said Duprey died last August after fleeing officers during a buy-and-bust narcotics operation.
-According to police, Duprey took off and drove on the sidewalk on Aqueduct Avenue when Duran allegedly hurled a cooler at him.
-Duprey lost control of his motorbike, crashed into a vehicle and fatally struck his head.

-Duran was suspended without pay after the incident, which prompted an outcry from the community.
+Menwhile, the family attorney for Duprey said his widow was emotional when the judge described the details of her husband's death.

+Surveillance video shows the moments leading of to Duprey's death, and how it all unfolded on Aug.
+23 in Kingsbridge Heights.

 for more features.